 Addressing a conference in Islamabad, Pakistan Foreign Office Spokesman Dr Mohammad Faisal recalled that their Prime Minister Imran Khan in his first address had said that if India took one step forward, Pakistan would take two.

-SAARC Summits are usually held biennially hosted by a member state in alphabetical order.
+SAARC Summits are usually held biennially hosted a member state in alphabetical order.
 The member state hosting the summit assumes the Chair of the Association.

 The 2016 SAARC Summit was to be held in Islamabad.